 Getting a customer to spend more can be accomplished through savvy merchandising methods – putting an enticing selection of products in front of them and displaying them in such a way that they are motivated to purchase – or by direct incentives, such as free shipping.

 Successful strategies for increasing AOV include:

 Each website and app has a unique set of customers and products, and there are dozens, if not hundreds, of methods for increasing AOV.
-Additionally, within each specific strategy there are multiple variations that you can test: such as headlines, images and calls to action.
+Within each specific strategy there are multiple variations that you can test such as headlines, images and calls to action.

 Let’s take cross-selling as an example.
 You could test your original shopping cart against a variation that includes a “People who bought this also frequently bought this” message and graphic to see if AOV goes up.
 Then you could test an alternate message like “Recommended products for you” to see what results in the highest AOV.

 Optimizely optimizes billions of experiences every month for customers across diverse industries including media, retail, travel, and technology.
 The platform offers real-time results to give you confidence in your business decisions.
 Start using Optimizely today to optimize your site or app and improve your AOV.